 As a busy mom, I find that keeping any snack in a clear container in the cupboard helps us eat up what we have, and the kids tend to go for items in the container versus a bag thrown in the back of the pantry.

 You can check out my video sharing those containers in our pantry here.
-Or watch it on Tiktok below.

 Creating a meal planner binder is a great tool for staying organized during grocery shopping and menu planning so families can save time and money during processes!